ryseto/ryseto.github.io/index.md

 ### **What's New!**
 - 2020.09 We move to new building!
-- 2020.07 New member, Dr. Zhiyuan Zhao joined in our group!
+- 2020.07 New member, Dr. Zhiyuan Zhao joined our group!
 - 2020.07 Our paper on rolling friction in dense suspensions is published in [PRL](https://link.aps.org/doi/10.1103/PhysRevLett.124.248005).

 ![New WIUCAS building](/assets/img/WIUCA2.jpeg)